|

 Regulatory Status

-Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory- developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments (CLIA).
-Laboratories that offer laboratory-developed tests must be licensed under CLIA for high-complexity testing.
-To date, the FDA has chosen not to require any regulatory review of this test.
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments.
+Laboratories that offer laboratory-developed tests must be licensed by the Clinical Laboratory Improvement Amendments for high-complexity testing.
+To date, the U.S. Food and Drug Administration (FDA) has chosen not to require any regulatory review of these tests.

 |